 - Local revenue generally consists of advertising airtime sold to local advertisers.
 Local revenue includes local spot sales, integrated sales, sponsorship sales and paid programming (or infomercials).
 Digital revenue generally consists of advertisements placed on the Company's LaMusica application or its digitally streamed stations.
-For the three months ended March 31, 2024 and 2023, local and digital revenue comprised 67% and 59% of our gross revenues, respectively. - National and network revenues generally consist of advertising airtime sold to agencies purchasing advertising for multiple markets.
-National sales are generally facilitated by our outside national representation firm, which serves as our agent in these transactions.
-Network sales consist of advertising airtime sold on our AIRE Radio Network platform by our network sales staff.
-For the three months ended March 31, 2024 and 2023, national and network revenue comprised 22% of our gross revenues, respectively.
+For the three months ended March 31, 2025 and 2024, local and digital revenue comprised 69% and 67% of our gross revenues, respectively. - National and network revenues generally consist of advertising airtime sold to agencies purchasing advertising for multiple markets.
+National sales are generally facilitated by an outside national representation firm, which serves as an agent in these transactions.
+Network sales consist of advertising airtime sold on our AIRE Radio Networks platform by our network sales staff.
+For the three months ended March 31, 2025 and 2024, national and network revenue comprised 22% and 21% of our gross revenues, respectively.